 Carbohydrates:

 Carbs have gotten a bad name in the past few years but are essential for brain function and energy.
-In many foods, like bread and pasta, as well as foods you might not expect, like fruits and veggies, they can be found.
+Many foods, like bread and pasta, and foods you might not expect, like fruits and veggies, can be found.

 Proteins: